GarethChandler/IAT-backend-Gareth/README.md

 Cache the data base queries to reduce database load and improve the response times.

 Plan for cache invalidation:
 I would set up a time-based expiration.
-Microcourses supplies learnign on a set schedule.
+Microcourses supplies learning on a set schedule.
 The cache may be removed in line with this every 6-7 weeks.
 I would also set event driven invalidation such as when a new course is added to ensure the correct courses are served to the user.

 **Load Balancing**